sumanjs/suman/README.md

 [![NPM](https://nodei.co/npm/suman.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/suman/)
 <br>

-For test suites in your project:
-## ```npm install -D suman```

 For command line tools:
 ## ```npm install -g suman```

+For test suites in your project:
+## ```npm install -D suman```  => or preferably just run ```$ suman --init``` after installing suman as a global module

 <br>

 (disclaimer: Suman is in beta, despite the current version number)

 Suman is a test runner for Node.js and is focused on asynchronous testing of backend services.
 Suman is designed to be a direct successor to Mocha, Tape and Jasmine, and to compete with the new Node.js test runner AVA.
-Suman was designed so that there would be a super simple migration path from Mocha to Suman.
-Mocha is most familiar to us and perhaps to you -  Mocha was an awesome test library, but has many bugs and several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was more robust and more streamlined than Mocha.
+Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha.
+Mocha is most familiar to us and perhaps to you -  Mocha was a great test library, but has many bugs and shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was more robust and more streamlined than Mocha, that was also enterprise-grade.
+Suman is designed to be used specifically for integration and system testing of backend facilities, using a BDD interface
-Suman is designed to be used specifically for integration and system testing of backend facilities, using a BDD interface If you like Mocha and BDD test interfaces you will love Suman.
+If you like Mocha and BDD test interfaces you will love Suman.
 Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems, and is not currently intended to be used for front-end testing.
-(Your backend testing framework and front-end testing framework should probably be different if you want them to be powerful and full-featured).
+(Your backend testing framework and front-end testing framework should probably be different if you want them both to be powerful and full-featured).

 ### The reasons why Mocha and its peers need a replacement are:

+* In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
 * Using Mocha, Tape and Jasmine everything was run in series, which can take unnecessary amounts of time for async tests
-* In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
-* Mocha could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
+* Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
-* Heavy usage of globals was bringing Mocha and Jasmine down
-* Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) ---> e.g., make a network call, get X values, create a test case for each.
+* Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) => e.g., make a network call, get X values, create a test case for each.
-* Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions
+* Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions, etc
-* Compared to Suman, most testing frameworks don't feel robust enough to test mission critical systems.
+* Most Node.js test frameworks don't 'feel' robust enough to test mission critical systems, Suman was written to provide a highly robust test framework to the Node.js community.
+* Mocha, Jasmine and Tape lack some other nice features that are implemented by Suman.
 For example, Tape's ability to pre-load modules using the command line before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
 * And lastly, a BIG ONE: clean reporting - at the command line, using Mocha, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple